 - Worry of embarrassment.
 Many workaholics are perfectionists who never want to be seen as wrong.
 They worry they’ll make a mistake and embarrass themselves, so they work extra hard on everything they do.

 - Loneliness and fear of solitude.
 The workaholic may see work as a companion or a substitute for human interactions.
-They may have no relationships, and so they may fear being alone in a house without knowing what to do.
+They may have no relationships, so they may fear being alone in a house without knowing what to do.

-Who Is at Risk for Work Addiction?
+Who is at Risk for Work Addiction?

 Are you starting to see a pattern?
 Do you feel like you could be at risk and need help with work addiction?
 Check the following risk factors to see if they pertain to your situation: